OrinariLabs/Orinari_App/docs/user-guide/making-payments.md

-# Making Payments with NEPHARA
+# Making Payments with ORINARI

 This guide walks you through making your first autonomous payment and understanding the payment process.